What Is Epilepsy?

 - brain tissue alteration (for example, Alzheimer's disease)

 Epilepsy in Children

 The diagnosis of epilepsy begins with a medical history and physical exam along with a detailed history that describes individual's seizures.
-In addition, other tests such as an EEG (electroencephalogram) that records the brain's electrical activity, or a CT or MRI of the brain, and blood tests may also be done.
+In addition, other tests such as an EEG (electroencephalogram) that records the brain's electrical activity, and/or a CT or MRI of the brain, and blood tests may also be done.